Skrylar/ImpromptuModular/README.md

 A 32 phrase sequencer module, where each phrase is an index into a set of 32 sequences of 32 steps (maximum).
 This sequencer is very similar to [PhraseSeq16](#phrase-seq-16), but with an added configuration switch allowing the sequencer to output dual 16 step sequences (**2x16**) instead of single 32 step sequences (**1x32**).
 When the 1x32 configuration is selected, only the top channel outputs are used (labeled A), and when the 2x16 configuration is selected, the top row is sent to the top outputs (CV and gates A), whereas the bottom row of steps is sent to the bottom outputs (CV and gates B).

-When running in the 2x16 configuration and in Seq mode, thw following details become relevant:
+When running in the 2x16 configuration and in Seq mode, the following details become relevant:

 1. When **ATTACH** is activated, clicking any step in a given row will attach the edit head to that row.
 1. Only the row corresponding to the edit head's position will be transposed or rotated when the **TRAN/ROT** button is used.